Effective June 2, 2014

 The Counseling and Mental Health Center is required to provide you with this Notice that governs our privacy practices.
 The Counseling and Mental Health Center may change its policies or procedures in regard to privacy practices.
 If and when changes occur, the changes will be effective for mental health information we have about you as well as any information we receive in the future.
 Any time you come in to the Counseling and Mental Health Center for an appointment, you may ask for and receive a copy of the Privacy Notice that is in effect at the time.

 If you believe your privacy rights have been violated, you may file a complaint with the Counseling and Mental Health Center, or with the office of the Vice President for Student Affairs.
-You will not be penalized or retaliated against in any way for making a complaint.
+You will not be penalized or retaliated against in any way for filing a complaint.

 - you have a complaint;